-The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix C1 (previously Appendix 14) to the Listing Rules.
+The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix C1 to the Listing Rules as its own code of corporate governance.

 During the Year, the Board is of the opinion that the Company has complied with all the applicable code provisions set out in the CG Codes.
 For further information, please refer to the Corporate Governance Report in this annual report.